v1.01.02 – Update for June 17, 2022

 - Disable the login feature by disabling the Login flow

 To verify that you have the correct code versions loaded on your HMI and display, navigate to the Settings -> Config page.
-The two text boxes under the Delete Log button will show the Code ver: and Disp ver: dates for the Teensy and the display.
-These dates should match the dates shown on the files above.
-These dates should always match.
+The two text boxes under the Delete Log button will show the Code ver: and Disp ver: for the Teensy and the display (or Node-RED flow).